-most famous painting in art history
+- Explore the 40 most famous portrait paintings in art history

 The Emotional Power of Art